Dan-Levi/wpbridge-for-rust/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WPBridge integrates your Wordpress site with a Rust server to show player statistics and server information.
+WPBridge integrates Wordpress sites with Rust servers to show player statistics and server information.

 == Description ==

 WPBridge is a WordPress plugin that enables you to show nearly real time server and player statistics on your site.
-This is perfect for you who want an overview over player statistics such as number of kills, headshots, suicides and many more.
+This is perfect for you who want an overview over player statistics such as; number of kills, headshots, suicides, server ip, server port and much more.

 == Features ==

 * Several shortcodes.
-* Works great with Elementor but not dependent on it.
+* Works great with Elementor.

 == Usage ==

-Firstly, install and activate WPBridge (this plugin).
+* Firstly, install and activate WPBridge (this plugin).

-Once activated, head over to the plugin settings page in the administrator menu.
+* Once activated, head over to the plugin settings page in the administrator menu.

-Generate your unique secret and click Save Config.
+* Generate your unique secret and click Save Config.

-Head over to my github repository to find detailed information about how to use the shortcodes [here](https://github.com/Dan-Levi/wpbridge-wordpress).
+* Head over to my github repository to find detailed information about how to use the shortcodes [here](https://github.com/Dan-Levi/wpbridge-wordpress).

 == Security ==

-Never post or share your unique secret as this is totally unique and used to receive information from your Rust server.
+Never post or share your unique secret as this is unique to your server and used by the system to authorize information transactions from your Rust server.

 == Feedback ==

-* I'm open to your [suggestions and feedback](mailto:danbannan@gmail.com) - Thanks for using WPBridge!
+* I'm open to your [suggestions and feedback](mailto:danbannan@gmail.com) - Thanks for your interest in WPBridge!
 * Tag me [@DanLeviH](https://twitter.com/DanLeviH) on Twitter #wpbridge